Once the user has finished logging in and approving the request, the authorization server is ready to redirect the user back to the application.

 Implicit Grant Type Response

-With the implicit grant, the authorization server generates an access token immediately and redirects to the callback URL with the token and other parameters in the fragment.
-See Access Token Response for more information on generating access tokens and details on the parameters required in the response.
+response_type=token) the authorization server generates an access token immediately and redirects to the callback URL with the token and other access token attributes in the fragment.

 For example, the authorization server redirects the user by sending the following HTTP response (extra line breaks for display purposes).

-When redirecting to the application, the server adds the following parameters to the redirect URL:
+When redirecting back to the application to indicate an error, the server adds the following parameters to the redirect URL:

 a single ASCII error code from the following list: